Get In touch with Ellis Ferdinand on +233 206 36 10 48

 These inspections form part of CTVET’s broader strategy to safeguard exam credibility, reinforce competency-based training standards, and ensure a seamless process for all stakeholders involved.

-“Our commitment to technical and vocational excellence must reflect in every phase of the learning and certification journey,” Mr. Zakaria stated during his visit to Kaleo.
+“Our commitment to technical and vocational excellence must be reflected in every phase of the learning and certification journey,” Mr. Zakaria stated during his visit to Kaleo.

 About the Certificate II Examinations